kevinlj246/todo-list/README.md

 * To my understanding mobile friendly usage can be achieved by adding the following line to index.html.
   `<meta name="viewport" content="width=device-width, initial-scale=1">`
-    * However, my hover and select method might not work well on mobile.
+    * However, I was not able to test this on mobile.
+In addition, my hover and select method might not work well on mobile.
 The edit method could be refactored to include an edit button with an in-line editing capability.

 * Had issue updating the last modified date when the name changes, but the radio buttons update the last modified date.